AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

                ...
    ```

-1. Create a pass through for the website (`/website`) and reference the root using the alias from the previous step.
+1. Create a pass-through for the website (`/website`) and reference the root using the alias from the previous step.

    The alias allows `website` to access values from the root location.
-In this example, the website passthru is on line 21.
+In this example, the website `passthru` is on line 21.

    ```yaml
    web: